 |Inaccuracy||The bigger value of ±1% or ±1t/min|

 ETCO2 monitoring is a non-invasive monitoring method that can reflect the state of pulmonary ventilation function and calculate the amount of carbon dioxide produced.
 In addition, it can also reflect the circulatory function.
 It has become a common clinical monitoring method.
-It is widely used in operating rooms, ICU and emergency departments.
+The ETCO2 Sensor is widely used in operating rooms, ICU and emergency departments.
 It can be used to monitor whether the position of the tracheal intubation is correct, whether the spontaneous breathing is restored, whether the parameter settings during mechanical ventilation are reasonable, and whether the cardiopulmonary resuscitation is effective, etc.

 The high-precision infrared end-tidal CO2 module is designed based on the principle of infrared absorption spectroscopy to measure the CO2 concentration in exhaled air.